root-project/web/manual/python/index.md

 TypeError: could not convert argument 1
 ```

 - Old PyROOT has `ROOT.Long` and `ROOT.Double` to pass integer and floating point numbers by reference.
-In the new
-PyROOT, `ctypes` must be used instead.
+In the new PyROOT, you must use `ctypes` instead.

 ```python
 >>> ROOT.gInterpreter.Declare("""